Well-child visits (or physicals) are important, even when children are healthy.

 Other concerns that are more time involving and thought provoking such as chronic (prolonged duration) headaches, chronic stomach pains, psychological problems, or other more involved medical issues may not be able to be handled at the time of this visit due to time constraints.
 We may even ask you to make a new separate appointment to handle these other concerns when we have more time to handle them completely.

-These billing issues are between you and your insurance company, and we always suggest you check with your insurer BEFORE coming to the doctor to know just what is covered and what is not by YOUR plan.
+All billing issues are between you and your insurance company, and we always suggest you check with your insurer before coming to the doctor to know just what is covered and what is not by you plan.
 Each plan has very different guidelines.
 Each insurance company covers a different number of ”well child” exams per year.
-Insurance companies are really getting tricky these days with their hidden costs.
 Please make sure you know up front, so there will be no surprises.

 Well Check-ups for Teens

 In addition to caring for your teen when he or she is sick, we also want to see your teen for regular well visits (checkups).
-Well checks focus on keeping your teen healthy and are usually recommended every 1 to 2 years.
+Well checks focus on keeping your teen healthy and are usually recommended every year.

 We will check your teen’s growth and development, do a physical exam, and perform recommended screening tests.
 We will review your teen’s immunization records and make sure he or she is up to date with all recommended shots.